craigsapp/ratioscore/doc/time/index.md

 removing the first `**recip` spine.
 This will perform the score using a repeated 8-16-16 rhythm instead of the constant 16th notes.

-<h2 data-sidebar="Serial"> Independent timelines </h2>
+<h2 data-sidebar="Independent"> Independent timelines </h2>

-Here is an example of storing parts serially in the score:
+Here is an example of storing parts serially in the score.
+This allows separate timelines to be used in each part.

 {% include ratioscore.html id="serial" %}
 <script type="application/x-ratioscore" id="serial">